 Ticks are parasites who live off the blood of other animals.
 They live primarily in tall grass, marshes, and woodlands, and basically wait for an unsuspecting person or animal to come by so they can crawl onto them and enjoy a feast.
 The best way to avoid being a tick’s next meal is to use flea and tick prevention all year round.
-Earth Animal offers a full line of all-natural flea and tick prevention products that safely protects your animal from ticks without using synthetic chemicals.
+Earth Animal offers Nature’s Protection™, a full line of natural flea and tick prevention products that safely protects your animal from ticks without using synthetic chemicals.
 Designed to protect your pets from the inside out and top to bottom, our system includes a Daily Internal Powder to boost immunity and repel ticks and mosquitoes, alongside topical spot-ons, repellant sprays and shampoo.

 If your animal does somehow get a tick, don’t panic.
 Ticks don’t always bite immediately, preferring to find the right spot first.
 On dogs, ticks love to hide in crevices, such as between toes, under their legs, and inside their ears.
 Doing a tick check as soon as you get to your car, or before your animal comes inside, especially if she has been in a wooded, grassy, or marshy area, gives you an opportunity to remove a tick before it has the chance to nibble on your dog.
 If you see a tick embedded on your dog, use fine point tweezers to gently remove it by grabbing the tick close to your dog’s skin and pulling the tick straight out.
 Be firm but go slowly so that you don’t accidentally crush the tick.
 You want to remove the entire thing, preferably intact.
 If you pull only part of the tick out, or if you aren’t comfortable pulling the tick out yourself, call your veterinarian for assistance.
 If you have successfully removed the tick, place it in a lidded jar with rubbing alcohol.
 This will kill the tick and allow you to keep it in case your animal starts to show signs of Lyme and you want to have the tick tested.